Where to Stay at Huis Ten Bosch with Kids: A Family Guide to On-Site Hotels (2026)

 brown wooden table near window (Photo by Filiz Elaerts on Unsplash)

-Ureshino Onsen — in western Saga prefecture — is one of Japan’s “Three Great Beauty Hot Springs” (along with Shimane’s Yunokawa and Tochigi’s Kitsuregawa).
-The silky, slightly slippery water is famous for its skin-softening minerals, and the town is small enough that families can settle into a ryokan and walk to most things.
-With kids, … Read more
+🧭Free download: the Kyushu with Kids Quick-Start guide (PDF) — name your price (free) Why Ureshino Hot Spring Is One of Kyushu’s Best Family Onsen Ureshino Onsen — in western Saga prefecture — is one of Japan’s “Three Great Beauty Hot Springs” (along with Shimane’s Yunokawa and Tochigi’s Kitsuregawa).
+The silky, slightly slippery water is … Read more

 Kurokawa Onsen with Kids: A Family Guide to Kumamoto’s Mountain Spa Village (2026)